AbhisekOmkar/chatgpt/README.md

 ### Preferred Python Version
 Python=3.8.10
 ### How to run setup the chatGPT with pdf for QNA
-cd Excel_Bot/ *
+* cd Excel_Bot/
-chmod 777 setup.sh *
+* chmod 777 setup.sh
-./setup.sh *
+* ./setup.sh
 ### How to run run the chatGPT with pdf for QNA
-chmod 777 run.sh *
+* chmod 777 run.sh
-./run.sh *
+* ./run.sh
 ### Ready
-You can ask the question now via terminal
+* You can ask the question now via terminal

-[NOTE]: Please pass your own OPENAI_API_KEY in .env file
+NOTE : Please pass your own OPENAI_API_KEY in .env file <br/>